 Here are five more tips to help make your board meetings run smoothly and efficiently.

-1. Leave emotion at the door.
+1. Leave emotions at the door.

 Board members are passionate about their communities – and that’s a good thing!
 But the community is a business first and foremost, and it’s important to keep that in mind when running board meetings.
 Having an agenda mapped out and educating board members about basic procedures, such as making and seconding motions, will help keep meetings businesslike.
 Limiting discussion is also helpful in managing emotions during meetings.

 “We keep the focus on business by providing the motions and so much other information well in advance of the meeting,” Bole said.
 “That way everyone is literally on the same page and we move through the agenda with little deviation.”